junxit/us-congress-bills-115/metadata.md

 - 2017-04-27 — Introduced in Senate
 - 2017-04-27 — Referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S2628-2629; text of measure as introduced: CR S2628)
+- 2017-10-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-10-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-10-04 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6324)
+- 2017-10-04 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6324)